Toy Fox Terrier

 Are Toy Fox Terriers Good with Other Pets?
 Toy Fox Terriers make peaceful companions for cats and sometimes the two species even develop a strong friendship.
-TFTs may be friendly with dogs they were raised with, but they can also be combative with other dogs.
+TFTs may be friendly around dogs with whom they were raised, but they can also be combative with other dogs.

 Toy Fox Terriers are protective of their territory.

 Are Toy Fox Terriers Good Guard Dogs?
 TFTs will alert the household when people approach, and their bark is impressive for their size.
 Though they'll put up a brave fight against interlopers, these teeny dogs can't be expected to fend off would-be intruders.

 Toy Fox Terriers are exuberant for much of the day, but they settle down for snuggles now and then.

 Indoor Toy Fox Terriers deserve the comforts of home, as much as any two-legged member of the family.
 They are energetic and entertaining housemates who often draw attention with their antics.
 Fur doesn't pile up with the TFT because they are so small and shed only lightly.